Nonlinear Dynamics of Quadratic Gravity in Spherical Symmetry: Reduction to spherical symmetry via the Cartoon method

 These physical constraints reproduce (some components of) the auxiliary constraints, cf., Eq.~\eqref{eq:auxiliary-constraints}, upon using $R(g) = \mathcal{R}$.
 Since $R(g) = \mathcal{R}$ and $\widetilde{R}_{ab}(g) = \widetilde{\mathcal{R}}_{ab}$ these are, of course, the very relations which are supposed to be enforced by the auxiliary constraints.
 This implies that Hamiltonian and momentum constraints are automatically fulfilled once the auxiliary constraints are fulfilled. \\

-In the subsequent numerical analysis, we will monitor the Hamiltonian constraint to confirm that the numerical evolution is well-posed.
+In the subsequent numerical analysis, we will monitor the Hamiltonian constraint to confirm the absence of any growth modes.
+Indeed, we find no indication for ill-posed behavior.

 Solving the constraints, both physical and auxiliary, is a non-trivial task and will be addressed in future work.
-Below, we will restrict to perturbations of exact solutions of the theory for which all constraints are fulfilled.
-Moreover, we restrict to vacuum solutions of GR which, since they are Ricci-flat, are exact solutions of QG as well.
+Below, we will focus on perturbations of exact solutions of the theory for which all constraints are fulfilled.
+Moreover, we focus on vacuum solutions of GR which, since they are Ricci-flat, are exact solutions of QG as well.